STORM INJURIES: Maywood Firefighter, 71-Year-Old Driver Among Several North Jersey Victims

 His injuries weren't considered life-threatening.

+Responders cut away branches to free the resident, who declined medical attention, Police Chief James Walters said.

+The dog ran off but was reunited with the owner later Tuesday afternoon.

-Among other incidents reported over the first few hours of Tuesday's storm:
+Among other incidents reported over the storm's first few hours in North Jersey:

 - Several people were reported trapped in a car after a tree fell onto it on Montvale Road in Montvale;